wellsjo/cryptowatch-api/README.md

 <a name="CryptoWatch+market"></a>

 ### cryptoWatch.market(exchange, pair)
-Gets info for a market given an exchange and pair
+Gets info for a market given an exchange and pair.

 **Kind**: instance method of [<code>CryptoWatch</code>](#CryptoWatch)